Farmdale man, 19, won’t face felony charge in Bazetta traffic fatality

 A highway patrol report says a trooper did suspect Donaldson was impaired when he interviewed Donaldson at the hospital after the crash.

 “His eyes were red, bloodshot and glassy, and his pupils were dilated,” the trooper said.
 Donaldson also “appeared to be overly tired,” the trooper said.

 In an interview, Donaldson said he had “smoked marijuana that morning to fall asleep.”

 Donaldson told troopers he has a condition that can cause a loss of consciousness.
-In a written statement, Donaldson said he did not remember crossing the center line and “stated he may have passed out, causing him to drive left of center.”
+In a written statement, Donaldson told troopers he did not remember crossing the center line and “stated he may have passed out, causing him to drive left of center.”

 Donaldson also was charged with misdemeanor possession of drugs and drug paraphernalia after a search of his vehicle uncovered a container on the front floor board containing two small bags of marijuana, a scale and marijuana grinder.

-Donaldson, who suffered leg and facial injuries in the crash, told troopers he smokes marijuana every night before bed to help him sleep and takes prescription drugs.
-He had smoked marijuana about 12:45 that morning before going to sleep, he said.
+Donaldson, who suffered leg and facial injuries in the crash, told troopers he smokes marijuana every night before bed to help him sleep and also takes prescription medications.
+He had smoked marijuana about 12:45 a.m. that morning before going to sleep, he said.